 The restorative function of art, civil engagement and research is at the heart of ‘Landscapes of Repair’, a new collaborative transnational project between forumZFD Kosovo, the University of Sheffield and various international and Kosovo-based artists, researchers and civil society activists on post-traumatic landscapes in the Western Balkans.
 This partnership emerged directly from forumZFD’s encounter with the ‘Invisible Wounds’ book and the respective exhibition, and builds on the diverse strands of place-making identified within a more localised geographical context.

-‘Landscapes of Repair’ brings together University of Sheffield research on post-traumatic landscapes with forumZFD expertise in dealing with the past in the Western Balkans, to foreground the role of Kosovan artists, organisations and civil actors in thinking about, as well as enacting, community-led repair.
+‘Landscapes of Repair’ brings together University of Sheffield research on post-traumatic landscapes with forumZFD expertise in Dealing with the Past in the Western Balkans, to foreground the role of Kosovo artists, organisations and civil actors in thinking about, as well as enacting, community-led repair.
 The reparative frame of the project manifests in several different ways, from tracing the cultural revitalisation of specific industries, such as visual and cinema culture, to the architectural reconstruction of heritage and other buildings.